-Care Courses

-LAS 501 Tradition and Change: Focus on the History and Philosophy of the Sciences (3) LAS 502 Tradition and Change: Focus on the Social Sciences (3) LAS 503 Tradition and Change: Focus on the Humanities (3) II.
-Electives: 18 s.h.
-Any College of Arts and Sciences Post-Baccalaureate Certificate and/or directed electives approved by the Director of Liberal Arts and Sciences.
-No more than 3 credits of electives may be independent work. Ш Select one of the following exit options: A. Thesis LAS 667 Thesis (6) B. Internship LAS 695 Internship Preparation (3) LAS 696 Internship (3) C. Applied Project LAS 699 Applied Project (6) TO TAL PROGRAM
+I. Core Courses 9 s.h.
+LAS 501 Tradition and Change: Focus on the History and Philosophy of the Sciences (3) LAS 502 Tradition and Change: Focus on the Social Sciences (3) LAS 503 Tradition and Change: Focus on the Humanities (3)

+- LAS 667 Thesis (6) - B. InternshipLAS 695 Internship Preparation (3)LAS 696 Internship (3)

+Liberal Arts and Sciences

+C. Applied Project LAS 699 Applied Project (6)

-The College of Arts and Sciences offers post-baccalaureate certificate programs in Community Development and Planning, English, Environmental GIS, and Zoo and Aquarium Studies.
+The College of Arts and Sciences offers post-baccalaureate certificate programs in Community Development and Planning, GIS Analysis, and Zoo and Aquarium Studies.
 For program details, please refer to the post-baccalaureate certificate section of the catalog.

-Liberal Arts and Sciences (LAS)
+Course Descriptions Liberal Arts and Sciences (LAS)

-495G/B Liberal Arts and Sciences Senior Capstone.
+4956 Liberal Arts and Sciences Senior Capstone.
 (3) Capstone course for the Bachelor of Liberal Arts and Sciences degree.
 Students will study examples of scholarship from a multidisciplinary perspective, research and present an interdisciplinary solution to a significant problem, and prepare a self-reflective academic personal narrative.
-This course is offered only to students accepted in the integrated bachelor's/master's program in

-LAS.
-Prerequisites: A&S 195, ENG 280, senior standing, and permission of the Director of LAS.
+This course is offered only to students accepted in the integrated bachelor's/master's program in LAS.
+Prerequisites: AcS 195, ENG 280, senior standing, and permission of the Director of LAS.